Mark White (Texas politician): Death

 White died from a heart attack at his home in Houston on August 5, 2017.
 He was survived by his wife Linda Gale and his three children.
 At the time of his death, White had been suffering from kidney cancer for many years.

 At his funeral on Wednesday, August 9, 2017 at Second Baptist Church Worship Center in Houston, the officiant was Pastor Homer Edwin Young and among the attendees who were there also included White's fellow governors: former U.S. president George W. Bush, United States Secretary of Energy Rick Perry and incumbent governor Greg Abbott.
 Mourners included former lieutenant governor of Texas William P. Hobby Jr., then-Lieutenant Governor Dan Patrick, Mayor of Houston Sylvester Turner, former U.S. Congressman Craig Washington, and many others.

 On August 10, 2017, White's remains lay in state for three hours in the Texas State Capitol.
 Luci Baines Johnson, daughter of U.S. President Lyndon B. Johnson, paid tribute to her friend White, who she said "may have left public office, but he never left public service. ...
 He welcomed the big tent of folks.
 He was not a divider; he was a unifier."

 He is interred at the Texas State Cemetery in Austin, where a private graveside ceremony was held.

 Legacy

 Mark White Elementary School, a Houston Independent School District elementary school, opened in August 2016.
 In 1985, he made a cameo appearance as himself in the hit 1980's drama Dallas.

-Mark White's son Andrew announced a run for Governor of Texas in 2018.
+Mark White's son Andrew announced a run for Governor of Texas in the 2018 election.
 In the March 6, 2018 Democratic Party primary, he placed second, forcing a runoff with former Dallas County Sheriff Lupe Valdez on May 22, 2018.
 White lost the runoff election, 52% to 47%.